Instant Pot Zuppa Toscana Soup (Video)

 Weekend Food Prep:

-This Keto Zuppa Toscana Soup recipe has been added to a category called Weekend Food Prep where you’ll find recipes you can prep or cook on the weekend and eat during the week!
+This delicious Zuppa Toscana Soup recipe has been added to a category called Weekend Food Prep where you’ll find recipes you can prep or cook on the weekend and eat during the week!

 - 3 thick slices bacon, cut into short cross-wise slices (Use more bacon if you prefer.)